AdaCore/gnatstudio/docs/users_guide/editing.rst

   * :menuselection:`Edit --> Selection --> Move Right`
   * :menuselection:`Edit --> Selection --> Move Left`

-      Shift the currently selected lines (or the current line if there is no selection) one character to the right or to the left
+      Shift the currently selected lines (or the current line if there is no selection) one character to the right or left.

 .. index:: menu; edit --> fold all blocks
 .. index:: code folding